pokepay/ios-sdk/README.md

 ## Authorization

-Pocket Change Pay API provides OAuth for authentication of third-party applications.
+Pokepay API provides OAuth authentication for third-party applications.

 1. Open Authorization URL in Web browser (like Safari or WKWebView)